Blood Flow Modeling in Cerebral Aneurysm

 Plot the norm of the velocity on the second slice:

-It can be seen that the velocity in the center of large vessel section of the slices is quite small and at the same time velocity peaks can be observed near the boundary.
+It can be seen that the velocity in the center of a large vessel section of the slices is quite small, and at the same time, velocity peaks can be observed near the boundary.

 Viscosity

 It is now possible to plot the apparent viscosity in the same way the norm of the velocity was plotted.
-This allows to study the non-Newtonian properties of blood.
-First however it is necessary to compute the viscosity as there is no direct access to it.
-The first to do is to compute the gradient of the velocity which is then used to compute the strain rate tensor.
+This allows the non-Newtonian properties of blood to be studied.
+First, however, it is necessary to compute the viscosity, as there is no direct access to it.
+The first thing to do is to compute the gradient of the velocity, which is then used to compute the strain rate tensor.

 Compute the gradient of the velocity: